fpicarras/obsidian-main-vault/Universidade/classes/csph-threads.md

 # Concurrency

-A big problem with threads is the access to shared resources, meaning: consider two threads that increment the same global variable, this threads will load the variable
+A big problem with threads is the access to shared resources, meaning: consider two threads that increment the same global variable, this threads will load the variable (which at the time has value *X*) and increment it, now both have value *X+1* then they store it.
+Notice the problem: it was supposed to have value *X+2* but because the threads operated in the same variable at the same time there was a data corruption.
+This is called a **critical section**, it is where multiple threads modify a shared resource.
+In order to prevent it's corruption we have to use **Semaphores** to coordinate the access to the variable.

+## False Sharing

+Consider that the threads write in different position of the array.
+What happens now is that when a thread writes to that variable, the cache line (which contains the array) will be dirty, hence, all the other threads need to update it's
 # pthreads

 >Or POSIX threads, are the standard milti-threading in C.